 Meaning and History

-The iconic horse-drawn stagecoach is a symbol of Wells Fargo’s values, heritage, and image.
-It was first depicted on the black and white logo and continued to be used as a pictogram.
-It is an important part of the visual identity of the bank, which in the past owned the largest mail carriage empire and was involved not only in express delivery but also in passenger transportation.
+The iconic horse-drawn stagecoach symbolizes Wells Fargo’s values, heritage, and image.
+It was first depicted on the black-and-white logo and continued to be used as a pictogram.
+It is an important part of the bank’s visual identity.
+It previously owned the largest mail carriage empire and was involved in express delivery and passenger transportation.

 What is Wells Fargo?